Living in Madrid

 Although there are several budget air carriers that fly out of Madrid, two of the most popular are RyanAir and Easy Jet.
 Check out their websites to see how little it costs to travel from Madrid:

-If you prefer to stay on the ground, take a train or bus.
-Madrid is centrally located in Spain, which makes it easy to see the country.
+If you prefer to stay on the ground and explore the wonders of our host country, take a train or bus.
+Madrid is centrally located in Spain, which makes it easy to see cities like Segovia, Salamanca, Toledo, Pamplona, or the pilgrimage city of Santiago de Compostela.
 If you hop on a high speed train, you can arrive in Valencia, with its beautiful Mediterranean beaches, in just over an hour and a half.
 The next weekend, you can take the two-and-a-half hour high speed train to Sevilla, in the heart of Andalucia, to enjoy authentic flamenco performances.
 Even the amazing city of Barcelona, near the French border, is only two and a half hours away by train.

 Most trains leave out of the Chamartín (to the north) and Atocha (to the south) train stations.
 See the Renfe website for schedules and prices.
+For even cheaper travel, take a long distance bus.
+See ALSA’s website for schedules and prices.

 Giralda-Sevillamunich-marienplatzmorocco-camelsweekend-travel